ARTICLE

 The reason was that the wait step in between the two emails had been set up to wait until a specific date – 2nd Jan.
 The campaign was still active after this date, so all contacts who joined after 2 January received the first email, and as the date in the wait step had passed, they received email 2 immediately.

-We suggested a slightly more complex workflow instead, which is pictured below.
+We suggested a slightly more complex workflow instead.

 Keep on